-the subjective or personal meaning the word evokes in people together or individually the communicators and co-meanings created between them.
+One model that focuses more on the process is the transactional model of communication.
+In it, the emphasis is more on the relationship between the communicators and co-meanings created between them.
 This textbook depends on a transactional model.
 If you go to Google images and search for "models of communication," you will find many.